zeropoolnetwork/sharded-storage-docs/article/main.md

   we would need just initially select the nodes for each pool.
-However the uptime of the nodes is not infinite, and as honest nodes go offline (for natural reasons), the adversary could use this to concentrate its malicious notes in a given pool.
+However the uptime of the nodes is not infinite, and as honest nodes go offline (for natural reasons), the adversary could use this to concentrate its malicious nodes in a given pool.
 If only malicious nodes in a given pool reach critical amount, they can cause DoS and lose the data.
 To prevent this problem,